Woman Mourns Former Roommate Who Died in Afriland Towers Fire, Remembers Their Last Meeting

 Source: TikTok

-United Capital has disclosed that six of its staff died, including Olumide Oyefodunrin, Jesutoni Shodipo, Kehinde Adeoye, Ndidi Osaemedike-Okeke, Opeyemi Oloyede, and Rebecca Adenuga.
+United Capital earlier disclosed that six of its staff -- Olumide Oyefodunrin, Jesutoni Shodipo, Kehinde Adeoye, Ndidi Osaemedike-Okeke, Opeyemi Oloyede, and Rebecca Adenuga -- died in the fire incident.

-On her Facebook page, Mercy expressed her pain and sorrow on the demise of her friend who died in the fire incident that happened on Tuesday, September 16.
+On her Facebook page, Mercy expressed her pain and sorrow at the demise of her friend, who died in the fire incident that happened on Tuesday, September 16.

 Read also